 For some reason, when people hear the word “Vegan”, they think of cutting out all of the good stuff.
 No more Friday night pizza with the family, no late night savory ice-cream, all that’s left is nasty, tasteless food.

 The sad truth is, I was there.
-I was one of those people.
+I used to be one of those people.
 I had no idea what veganism was, nor did I know the pros or cons about what I was really getting into.
 It wasn’t until I finally decided to take the leap into the “organic” food realm, that I learned the heart-warming, soul clenching compassion that veganism has on humanity and our economical structure.
+Plus I realized my vitamin intake was quite low.

 I can admit, I did have an interesting first week that was filled with yummy recipes and others that were NOT so good.